theZiz/glutexto/README.md

 ========

 A very simple text editor for gp2x, wiz, caanoo and gcw.
-It is meant to edit a config file, maybe addign a # here and there to comment things in and out.
+It is meant to edit a config file, maybe adding a # here and there to comment things in and out.
 Don't try to write a book with it. ;)
 Furthermore it is a neat tool to view big logs